Save Files Faster

 After the last modification

-The timer is reset every time when you modify the code. i.e. Your codes will be saved if you haven’t modified it for Auto Save Interval milliseconds.
+The timer is reset whenever you modify the code. i.e. Your codes will be saved if you haven’t modified it for Auto Save Interval milliseconds.

-This mode is suitable for a small Auto Save Interval, so that your codes will be auto-saved every time you take a short break from typing.
-If the interval is too long, it’s likely that your codes will never be auto-saved.
+This mode is suitable for a small Auto Save Interval so that your codes will be auto-saved every time you take a short break from typing.
+If the interval is too long, likely, your codes will never be auto-saved.

 After the first modification